mdn/content/files/en-us/web/accessibility/aria/attributes/aria-dropeffect/index.md

 The `aria-dropeffect` property is expected to be replaced by a new feature in a future version of WAI-ARIA and is considered deprecated.

 Typically, drop effect functions can only be provided once an object has been grabbed for a drag operation, as the drop effect functions available are dependent on the object being dragged.
-Therefore, you'll generally add `aria-dropeffect` to an element as {{event("dragstart")}} event.
+Therefore, you'll generally add `aria-dropeffect` to all the potential drop targets when the {{event("dragstart")}} event is fired.

 ## Values